Formstone/Formstone/docs/checkpoint.md

 ## <a name="options"></a> Options

 Set instance options by passing a valid object at initialization, or to the public `defaults` method.
-Custom options for a specific instance can also be set by attaching a `data-sticky-options` attribute to the target elment.
+Custom options for a specific instance can also be set by attaching a `data-checkpoint-options` attribute to the target elment.
 This attribute should contain the properly formatted JSON object representing the custom options.

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |